 You can get around this by adding a few raisins and a bit of acid, such as citrus juice, into a plain honey mead.
 Fruit-based melomel solves that problem for you, by adding the nutrients in the fruit, and most fruits are naturally acidic.

 If you’re a first time mead maker, I’d suggest reading this primer on how to make mead at home before getting started, but I’ll guide you through the basics in this post either way.

 Equipment for Brewing Mead

 - One Gallon Carboy (Glass Jug) – A narrow neck helps because it minimizes the surface area in contact with air, lowering the risk of contamination.
-For smaller batches of specialized brews (half gallon or even quart) I’ve used basic mason jar fermentation kits that allow you to use an airlock on a mason jar.
-One gallon carboys are a lot cheaper if you buy a few at a time, like this four pack that’s half the price.
+For smaller batches of specialized brews (half a gallon or even quart), I’ve used basic mason jar fermentation kits that allow you to use an airlock on a mason jar.
+One gallon carboys are a lot cheaper if you buy a few at a time, like this four-pack that’s half the price.

 - Large Brewing Funnel – It’s surprisingly hard to get your brew into the narrow neck of your glass jug.
 An oversized funnel will save you a lot of frustration (and mess).